 - Preparing reports

-- Managing small activities
+- Managing a small budget

 CV Tips